-In August 1861, Harry Macarthy, also known as "The Arkansas Comedian," arrived in New Orleans to perform a three-month stint of "Personation Concerts" at the Academy of Music, that included singing, dancing, and impersonations.
+In August 1861, Harry Macarthy, also known as "The Arkansas Comedian," arrived in New Orleans to perform a three-month stint of "Personation Concerts" at the Academy of Music, a then popular play house located on St. Charles Avenue.
 Macarthy debuted “The Bonnie Blue Flag” at these concerts, a song Macarthy wrote in honor of the young Confederacy.
 On August 9, 1861 The Daily Picayune praised Macarthy as a man of "great versatility of talent" with "a fine voice.”
 Throughout his stay in New Orleans both Macarthy and his Confederate anthem were met with excitement and became quite popular.

 The Bonnie Blue Flag refers to one of the first unofficial Confederate flags.
 However, the flag has a history in Louisiana that pre-dates the Civil War.
 The blue banner with a single white star in the center closely resembles the flag raised by the short-lived Republic of West Florida.
 The Republic included territory from Louisiana, Alabama, and Mississippi, and only lasted a few months before its annexation by the United States.
 The flag reappeared decades later in Texas, a United States territory gained through similar means as the West Florida territory, and is commonly called the "Lone Star Flag" in that context.
 However, the popularity of Macarthy's song forever linked the flag to the memory Confederacy.